 Banks have many reasons to motivate their customers to use their mobile apps more often.
 First, it can increase profitability because banks can offer their products and services directly on the app.
-Secondly, improving the customer experience (for example, by enriching payment data) or increasing efficiency are other reasons why banks want customers to use the app.
+Secondly, improving the customer experience (for example, by enhancing payment data) or increasing efficiency are other reasons why banks want customers to use the app.
 If customers use the app for their banking transactions, the number of personal visits to the bank will be reduced, which means faster and more efficient services for all customers.

-Personalization and targeting, competitive advantage, and improved security and fraud prevention are other reasons why banks should encourage their customers to use the mobile app more often.
+Personalisation and targeting, competitive advantage, and improved security and fraud prevention are other reasons why banks should encourage their customers to use the mobile app more often.
 Overall, quality banking apps can be a key factor in attracting new customers and retaining existing ones.

 We look at a survey conducted by Morning Consult on behalf of the American Bankers Association.